 Every one of us should be prepared to spend a night, or even a bit longer, outdoors.

 If you're a solo hiker, add "alone" to that sentence.

 So let's get prepared for the unfortunate but not impossible scenario of being lost, vulnerable, and unable to find the way back to the trailhead under our own power.

-We'll divide it into the three phases of a hike.
+We'll divide what to do if lost while hiking into the three phases of a hike.